 This post may contain affiliate links.
 Which means we may earn a commission if you decide to make a purchase through our links.
 Please read our disclosure for more info.

-Great Recession happened in December 2007, where millions of people lost their job, house prices going down, and economies going downhill.
+Great Recession happened in December 2007, where millions of people lost their job, house prices going down, people started looking at how to fix your credit, and economies went downhill.
 But did you know that some recession proof industries not just survived but somehow thrive during those unfortunate times compared to the negative impact it has caused the Housing Market?

 One of the main arguments we have made in our research and book is that the growth in household debt and the subsequent collapse in house prices are crucial for understanding the Great Recession and the weak recovery afterward.